kcarrig/coffee-mate/README.md

 ## CoffeeMate

-You can use the [editor on GitHub](https://github.com/kcarrig/coffee-mate.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can visit the site [here](https://kcarrig.github.io/coffee-mate/)